 Spiritual Guidance Therapy

 At holistic Florida rehab centers, residents explore religion and spirituality in a variety of ways.
 One of the most common is through the 12-step program.
 Faith is a crucial aspect of the program, which focuses on faith in a general higher power rather than the God of a specific religion.
-This makes the program a great option for those with agnostic or open-minded beliefs.
+This makes the program an excellent option for those with agnostic or open-minded beliefs.

 Another way residents can explore spirituality is with the help of a counselor or group therapy sessions.
 Spiritual-based rehab programs often host group sessions where residents can discuss spiritual topics.
 Surrounding oneself with like-minded thinkers who are struggling with the same problems is a great way to enjoy mutual support.